-This item presents the Draft Climate Adaptation Master Plan for Water Year One Progress Report (Draft Report).
-The Draft Report documents progress since February 2023 and sets up the next steps for 2024, including a discussion of Metropolitan's business model and funding strategies, identified Go Projects, policy recommendations, partnership opportunities, and the adaptive management approach.
+This committee item presents the complete Draft Climate Adaptation Master Plan for Water Year One Progress Report (Draft Report).
+The Draft Report documents progress since February 2023 and sets up the next steps for 2024, including a discussion of Metropolitan's business model and funding strategies, identified Go Projects, policy recommendations, partnership opportunities, and an adaptive management framework.
 Progress to date includes work to establish the values and priorities of the Board and Member Agencies, components of a Climate Decision-Making Framework, Time-Bound Targets, and the process for identifying projects and programs for evaluation.